-The John & Penelope Hall Defining Courage (aka Be Courageous) Award established in 2018 spotlights the value of personal courage and the profound impact it has not only on the path our lives take but also on the quality of that life.
-Beginning with the graduating class of 2018, $500.00 is awarded annually to a selected senior.
+Penelope (Hall) Przekop established the Be Courageous Award at Northwood High School in Shreveport, LA to spotlight the value of personal courage and the profound impact it has not only on the path our lives take but also on the quality of that life.
+Beginning with the graduating class of 2018, a scholarship has been awarded annually to a selected senior.
 The primary intent of the award is to support the recipient’s career goals as well as to educate and inspire the recipient, other applicants, and the broader community.

 Caige wrote an inspiring essay, My Story of Courage.

 Donations to support the Be Courageous Award are greatly appreciated!